Computer Information Systems (CS)

 CS 630 Systems Analysis and Design (3 credits)

 This course provides the students with skills and knowledge in systems analysis and design.Students develop a conceptual understanding of and practical skills in various domainand systems modeling approaches.
 They will also learn the fundamentals of keyenterprise level systems development approaches.
 The course covers the impactof development process selection on modeling requirements.
 The focus is onrequirements analysis, process modeling, and domain modeling, together withtheir documentation with standard specification tools (particularly the Unified Modeling Language).
 Hands-on projects give the students an opportunity topractice their modeling skills and illustrate an effective integration of variousmodeling techniques throughout an iterative software project life cycle.

-CS 650 Data Management Architectures (3 credits)
+CS 650 Data Analytics Architectures with Big Data (3 credits)